JustCxsper/cx-speedcameras/README.md

 cx-speedcameras is a FiveM resource for Qbox servers that implements speed cameras to detect and fine players for exceeding speed limits.
 It features configurable camera locations, tiered fines, visual and audio effects.

 # Changelog
+- **CHANGE**: Now Checks if the vehicle is owned, if not it won't fine but will notify player.
 - **CHANGE**: Added Discord webhooks for Speed Notifications.
 Set this in `server/server.lua`
 - **FIX**: Before all players recieved the fine, flash, audio when triggering a speedcamera. this is now set to drivers only.
 - **FIX**: Flash now is shorter to make it feel more like a actual flash.
 # Coming Soon
-- Add a check to see if its a player owned vehicle or not.
 - Include Police Dispatch Notifications
 # Preview
 **Click the thumbnail to watch on youtube!**